 A comparative multispecies approach to population genetic structure

 The most classical approach for deciphering the neutral population genetic structure has been, and remains, to study several populations of a single species sampled at a given time, and to infer population processes based on signatures in molecular markers (Charlesworth & Charlesworth, 2010; Lewontin, 1974).
-These signatures have been in many cases related to traits, for example the mating system, sex or dispersal, but also to population demography, spatial distribution and environmental variables, using more and more sophisticated statistical approaches (Hanski & Gaggiotti, 2004; Foll & Gaggiotti, 2006; Balkenhol et al., 2015; Manel & Holderegger, 2013).
+These signatures have been in many cases related to environmental variables, traits (e.g., the mating system), and to spatial distribution and population demography, using more and more sophisticated statistical approaches (Hanski & Gaggiotti, 2004; Foll & Gaggiotti, 2006; Balkenhol et al., 2015; Manel & Holderegger, 2013).
 We here analyzed genetic variation in several species at once, a comparative approach that remains relatively rare (Table S1).
 The four species studied display rather high levels of genetic variation within populations, but with strong variance among populations, suggesting a variable effect of genetic drift within sites, as already observed at similar spatial scale in P. acuta (Bousset et al., 2004; Escobar et al., 2008).
 The extremely high variation in D. depressissimum

 Table 3.
 Effect of environmental and population variables on genetic diversity and differentiation in the four species studied.
 Results are reported for RA and site-specific FST in P. acuta and D. depressissimum, and for RA, RG and FST in A. marmorata and D. surinamense.
 Results are from linear models (see text for explanation), and the best models were evaluated based on Akaike Information Criterion.
 The significant (positive or negative) effects are indicated by + or - (P < 0.05), and by ++ or -- (P < 0.01).
 NS indicates no effect.
 The P-value for connectivity in P. acuta was indeed 0.08, and 0.07 for invasion age in A. marmorata.
 Full models and effect sizes are reported in Appendix Table S11.
 All significant effects were in the Direction predicted in Table 1, except the effect of invasion in D. surinamense for which we had no specific prediction.